aws-samples/aws-ecs-cicd-terraform/README.md

 ### Explore the stack you have built

 Once the build is complete, you can explore your environment using the AWS console:
-- View the RDS database using the [Amazon RDS console](https://console.aws.amazon.com/rds).
 - View the ALB using the [Amazon EC2 console](https://console.aws.amazon.com/ec2).
 - View the ECS cluster using the [Amazon ECS console](https://console.aws.amazon.com/ecs).
 - View the ECR repo using the [Amazon ECR console](https://console.aws.amazon.com/ecr).